 What can be so bad about frozen water you ask?
 In this case, it’s not about the makeup of the water, but of the hardness of your average ice cube.
 Chewing hard substances can do a number on your teeth, putting extra strain on your enamel.
 Do yourself a favor: stick with bottled water.

 We all know fruits like lemons, limes, and oranges can be great sources of vitamins and even better flavors to add to our water.
 However, like some of the other cavity-culprits on this list, citrus fruits combine natural sugars and high acid content to make a cavity-causing-cocktail that can promote tooth decay.
-Even worse are dried fruits, with their chewy, almost gummy texture that easily adheres to your teeth and gets trapped in between.
+Grapefruit is the worst of the citruses, so be sure to brush Even worse are dried fruits, with their chewy, almost gummy texture that easily adheres to your teeth and gets trapped in between.
 With so many ways that citrus is introduced into our diets, this food is definitely a top contender on the list of bad foods for your teeth.

 In addition to being a leading contributor to tooth discoloration and stains, coffee is an acidic powerhouse.
 For many, coffee is something that enjoyed throughout the day.
 Cup after cup, pot after pot.
 This is not even considering the many sugars we add to our favorite lattes and frappuccinos.
 No surprise that this office staple made the list.